 Heidi is looking for a new beginning from her current foster home and is a sweet girl who loves to show you her happy feet dance as she pads away on your lap.
 She is a dear little thing who gives the best head bops ever!
-Once she is happy and settled you see the very best of Heidi but she is a bit nervous and likes to get to know you before she forms strong bonds.
+Once she is happy and settled you see the very best of Heidi but she is nervous and likes to get to know you before she forms strong bonds.
 Once she settles in and becomes part of the furniture you'll know she only has eyes for you and its super rewarding to know that you were the one who gets her to that point as well as being that person she comes to when she is worried or sad.
 Heidi would make a great new best friend!
 You will need to come in for an interview to assess your suitability and if successful you can go forward to meet Heidi in her current home environment.

 There is a lot to consider before adopting a new family member